Lin-12/Lab1/README.md

 #### Work demonstration
 * (how to use developed software, how to test it), should be repeatable by an instructor by given command-line examples:
   - We write unrolled linked list file and test file on Pycharm.
-- Use terminal to test the code. like 'python Immutable_test.py -v'and 'python test_mutable.py -v'
+  - Use terminal to test the code. like 'python Immutable_test.py -v'and 'python test_mutable.py -v'.

 #### Conclusion:
   Mutable version used used list to create a unrolled linked list.In immutable version,we create a new unrolled linked list before modifying each unrolled linked list, and do not change the original linked list.This Lab makes us to realize unrolled linked list and  mutable/immutable version.